Shots In The Dark

 Today marks Jack Meyer's final day as head of the Harvard Management Corporation, the investment group that invests Harvard's billions.
 Meyer has been wildly successful in the job, so the pressure is on his successor, which may be one reason why, despite an almost year-long search, his successor has not yet been named.

-Vice-president for finance Ann Berman—herself heading for the exits—tells the Crimson that there will be "
+Vice-president for finance Ann Berman—herself heading for the exits—tells the Crimson that there will be "transitional leadership" at HMC until a final replacement for Meyer is named.

 There remain those at Harvard who are hoping that phrase "transitional leadership" will apply to other areas of the university.